What rules the public were following when a No 10 aide organised a lockdown party

 It was not until 1 June that groups of up to six people were allowed to meet outdoors.

-But the No 10 gathering nearly two weeks earlier is said to have been attended by 40 people – including the Prime Minister and his wife, Carrie Johnson – after Mr Reynolds urged invitees to “make the most of the lovely weather”.
+But the No 10 gathering, nearly two weeks earlier, is said to have been attended by 30-40 people – including the prime minister and his wife, Carrie Johnson – after Mr Reynolds urged invitees to “make the most of the lovely weather”.

 The balmy temperatures that week raised concerns that people would flock to beaches and defy social distancing, prompting councils with responsibility for beauty spots – such Brighton & Hove, Hastings and Cornwall – to warn the public to stay away.